dbp/lss/README.md

 3. This isn't really a goal or opinion, but something that it seems bizare that CSS does not support: LSS has constants.
-They can be either global or inside semantic blocks, and are defined with `=`, like:
+They can be either global or inside semantic blocks, and are defined with `=`, with semicolons at the end of line, like:

    ```
-   acme-gray = #efefef
+   acme-gray = #efefef;
    ```

    These can then be used anywhere a CSS identifier is legal, which is